Thomas V. Hatch

-Thomas V. Hatch (fl.
-2000s) is a Republican former politician from Southern Utah.
-He served as chair of the Garfield County, Utah Board of Commissioners, state representative and state senator, retiring from the later post at the end of 2006.
+Thomas V. Hatch (born June 11, 1950) is a former Republican politician from Southern Utah.
+He served as a member of the Garfield County, Utah Board of Commissioners from 1984 to 1994, a member of the Utah soil conservation commission from 1983 to 1991, a state representative from 1995 to 2003, and a state senator from 2003 to 2007.

 Hatch served as chairman of the Utah House Rules Committee as well as a member of the Executive Appropriations Committee.
 In 2001 Hatch was elected Majority Leader in the House of Representatives.
 Among other positions Hatch served on the natural resources appropriation committee.